Dawda-2m-Corp/fhir_resources_ts/README.md

 # FHIR Resources TS

-A typescript fhir resource for building fhir easily.
+A typescript fhir resource for building fhir resources easily on TypeScript (The Linter).